MyRandomExperimentsInGit/Stocks-tracker/README.md

 # Setup

 1. Install Node
+2. Download this project
-2. run Setup.cmd present in root folder
+3. Run Setup.cmd present in root folder

 # How to run backend